cyberbotics/webots/docs/blog/Webots-2022-a-release.md

 We also wrote a [guide](https://github.com/cyberbotics/webots/wiki/FLU-and-ENU-conversion-guide) to help you convert your own protos and worlds to be able to use them in Webots R2022a and benefits from the new features and bug fixes.

-We know it is a major change and it can be painful to convert your worlds and PROTOS to the new standard.
+We know it is a major change and it can be annoying to convert your worlds and PROTOS to the new standard.
 But it is a worthwhile effort, especially if you work with ROS.

 ---

 ## Addition of the Skin node

-A new new node, the [Skin](../reference/skin.md) node has been introduced to simulate soft mesh animation for example of a human or an animal.
+A new node, the [Skin](../reference/skin.md) node has been introduced to simulate soft mesh animation for example of a human or an animal.

 %figure "Skin examples"
 ![Skin examples](images/skin.png)